mecid/mecid.github.io/_posts/2019-10-02-redux-like-state-container-in-swiftui-part3.md

 As you can see in the example above, *Container View* helps us to keep *Rendering Views* small and independent.

 #### Conclusion
 Today we talked about the benefits of using *Container Views with Redux-like state containers*.
-I love this approach and use it as my main way to go while building apps with *SwiftUI*.
+I love this approach and use it as my main way to go with *SwiftUI*.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!